saulshanabrook/gp-in-clojure/README.md

 Should have:

-* customizable output/logs so you can save resaults easily
+* customizable output/logs so you can save results easily
 * correct style
 * idiomatic code
 * complete test suite